 - The U.S. uses bioavailability models to set local ambient water quality criteria for copper in fresh water and is now evaluating a Biotic Ligand Model version for marine waters.

-- Vietnam is considering the use of the biotic ligand model for that nation’s water quality standards, including those of the Mekong River Basin.
+- Vietnam is considering the use of the biotic ligand model for its water quality standards, including those of the Mekong River Basin.

 - China, Australia and New Zealand are considering water and soil standards for copper based on bioavailability.